‘Karen’ gets Uber diversity chief suspended

 On Thursday, Uber CEO Dara Khosrowshahi and Chief People Officer Nikki Krishnamurthy sent out an email saying they had asked Bo, who had been with the company since 2018, “to step back and take a leave of absence while we determine next steps.”

-“We have heard that many of you are in pain and upset by yesterday’s Moving Forward session,” said the email.
+“We have heard that many of you are in pain and upset by yesterday’s Moving Forward session,” the email said.
 “While it was meant to be a dialogue, it’s obvious that those who attended did not feel heard.”

 The Times did not make clear whether the employees involved in the diversity drama were drivers or staff at the company’s San Francisco, California headquarters.
 The HQ employs about 3,500 people out of Uber’s 33,000 total – while the 3.9 million drivers around the world are counted as part-time independent contractors.